 I still remember the humongous suitcase that I took with me on my journey to study abroad.
 It actually took two bags to get here: a carry-on and a backpack for my essentials.
 I felt so overwhelmed with the idea of living abroad for the first time in my life that I practically packed my whole closet.
 So I took winter clothes, from parkas to scarves, to summer clothes like flip flops, practically everything that you can imagine.

 Studying Abroad at FSU

 When I arrived at my apartment in Tally that first day and unpacked, I noticed that my closet was almost full before I had even unpacked everything that I had brought along with me!
-Even when my journey neared its end, half of the clothes I brought had never been used, so I ended up shipping them back to Kuwait.
+Even when my journey neared its end, half of the clothes I bought had never been used, so I ended up shipping them back to Kuwait.

 5. Stereotypes of Studying Abroad at FSU

-Based on the number of American movies and TV shows that we see every day on TV, many non-Americans would assume that Americans’ favorite foods are pizza, burgers, and hot-dogs.
+Based on the number of American movies and TV shows that we see every day on TV, many non-Americans would assume that Americans’ favorite foods are pizza, burgers, and hot dogs.
 For something even as simple as a favorite food, many people tend to have stereotypes based on what they see on TV or what they hear in the news.